© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Clyne Valley Shaft Mounds is a scheduled monument protected by Cadw under reference GM455.
 View the official record →

-Clyne Valley Shaft Mounds is a Post Medieval and Modern industrial monument in Wales, designated as a scheduled ancient monument (SAM GM455) by Cadw.
+Clyne Valley Shaft Mounds is a Post-Medieval and Modern industrial monument comprising the surface remains of coal mining activity in the Swansea Valley area of Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM455.

 Clyne Valley Shaft Mounds dates from the post medieval/modern period, and is classified as a coal mine.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Clyne Valley Shaft Mounds is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM455.